Wednesdays and Saturdays at 1:00 P.M. (2 hours)

 Gold Panning programs are offered during the summer months for children (and adults).
-Discover the myths and realities of the Gold Rush Days.
+Discover the myths and realities of the Gold Rush days.
 Learn the history of the area and try your luck on a modern day gold hunt.
 Pans and shovels are provided.
-Park at Tower House parking area, walk down the path and across the footbridge.
+Park at Tower House and meet the ranger in the parking area.

 Click Here for the student/ child activity booklet

 Saturdays at 10:00 A.M.
 (1 hour)

 Children along with their parents can learn about preserving and protecting park resources while making new friends during a special one-hour activity that explores the wonders on Whiskeytown.
 Meet at the Oak Bottom Amphitheater.
 Ask the ranger about earning your Whiskeytown Junior Ranger badge and patch.

 Click Here to download a Junior Ranger Activity Card